Skip to main content

 Consider these updated scenarios:

 1. You have a ten-year-old sedan that would typically be worth $2,800, but due to the current market, it's valued at $4,500.
-In this case, keeping full coverage might still make sense despite the car's age, as the potential payout in a total loss scenario would be significant.
+In this case, keeping full coverage may be worth considering despite the car's age, as the potential payout in a total loss scenario would be significant.

 2. You're driving a 15-year-old model that, even in today's market, is only worth $2,200.
 Here, the cost of comprehensive and collision coverage might outweigh the potential payout in case of a total loss.